 Together, they created a tough new amalgam that might be described as "Bohemian Rhapsody" meets Bad Company, in particular on underrated songs like "Some Things That Glitter."

-But that assessment couldn't be further from expectations, and Mercury floats over ‘The Cosmos Rocks’ like an apparition.
+That assessment couldn't be further from expectations, however, and Mercury floats over The Cosmos Rocks like an apparition.
 You wonder what he would have done with Taylor's "C-Lebrity," the type of silly indictment of the paparazzi that the late singer lived for, or with tired lines like, "School's out / I've got a criminal urge to twist and shout," or even with the over-earnest charity single "Say It's Not True."
 A knowing wink would have gone a long way here.

-More often, it's something different entirely, a more blues-focused synthesis that should be evaluated – in as much as it can be – apart from the group's classic catalog.
+More often, though, it's something different entirely, a more blues-focused synthesis that should be evaluated – in as much as it can be – apart from the group's classic catalog.
 The Cosmos Rocks doesn't take enough outrageous chances, and the soulful, more direct Rodgers is an utterly different performer than Mercury.

 That's why the album was credited to "Queen + Paul Rodgers."
 Taken on its own, its tough little charms are more easily received.